NamanSatish/namansatish.github.io/_projects/proj_4.md

     </div>
 </div>

-# Matches
+## Matches

-We compute the difference between how well a descriptor matches to its closest match and its second-closest match.
+Finally, when we compare the similarity between corners in two images, it is difficult to know whether there is a good agreement between the corners or if they simply match with many corners, therefore a good metric that helps us is the difference between a descriptor' closest match and its second-closest match.
+If they are very close, the descriptor will not be helpful as it could have easily been another corner match.
 This helps determine if a match is good, filtering out bad matches.

 <div class="row l-page">
     <div class="col-sm mt-3 mt-md-0">